Lonlysoft/Funky_Pack/README.md

 NPC behavior system:
 They have lots of behaviors, but most of them are spawning, moving, waiting and arriving at certain locations.
-It's just important because you need the NPCs to look like they have an actual life inside the game and also handle that to make the game run without problems. a close thought in here is:
+It's just important because you need the NPCs to look like they have an actual life inside the game and also handle that to make the game run without problems. a close thought in here is: disabling the NPC grid in the map and writing a system of spawning unimportant NPCs in crowded areas and always looking to update NPC behaviors (looking on a good performance system for that)

 # Current changelog: